MontOpsInc/PsychicBarnacle-API/Readme.md

 Don't leave your audience hanging, what do we do with what we just learned?
 What's given is a concise Prescription of what we learned, and what to do with the Insights.
 ![Alt text](./tutorial_images/Prescription.png)

+## Troubleshooting

+### API Key may not be recognized
+Contact nik@montops.ai to verify or configure a valid uid

+### Number of runs might be out
+Trials limited to 5 runs and 10MB limit, and more runs/larger datasets are on a by-case and purchase basis.
+Contact nik@montops.ai to verify remaining number of runs or further details.

+### Dataset might be too large
+On a trial run, datasets are limited to 5 runs and 10MB to proof of concept before purchasing.
+If the dataset exceeds the limit, try partitioning down to a sub-set that is <10MB.

+### Timeout
+On larger sets, Psychic Barnacle has to first generate Barn Effect values, then the tables, then write about them.
+On average that process should take less than 60 seconds, but sometimes Barnacle needs a little time to breathe.. consider adjusting the "wait_time" in your config file to a slightly higher number.

+### Other
+Contact nik@montops.ai for further detail.
+Make sure you have your "key" generated from the API command so our team can help you troubleshoot for more specific issues.

+# Thank You
+Thank you for reading about, supporting, and/or showing interest in Psychic Barnacle, and the Barn Effect!
+For anything further, please contact nik@montops.ai.
+MontOps is looking forward to seeing you in action and the insights you uncover!